 Hi there!
-I’m Stijn Debrouwere.
-I just finished a stint at the Tow Center for Digital Journalism, working on analytics tools for non-profits.
-Before that, in 2013, I was a Knight-Mozilla OpenNews fellow at The Guardian in London.
+I’m Stijn Debrouwere, a statistician and data scientist for hire.
+I’ve worked for The Guardian, Fusion and many other news organizations.
+In 2013, I was a Knight-Mozilla OpenNews fellow.
 I blog about computer code and the future of journalism.
 I’m @stdbrouw on Twitter and you can reach me at stijn.

-There are two essays people know me by: Fungible (about disruptive innovation in the news industry) and Information Architecture for News Websites.
+There are three essays people know me by: Cargo Cult Analytics (about how news organizations get analytics wrong), Fungible (about disruptive innovation in the news industry) and Information Architecture for News Websites.

 I’ve also written about Wikipedia and why everyone should code.
 I want to make news easier to understand and follow and news sites not quite so awful as they are.
 I think about CMSes and metadata a lot, what computers can do and what they can’t.